winterdharma/DharmaPearls/01_agama/dirgha/DA_6.md

 27\.
 “After that king had ruled the world for a long time, the golden wheel treasure then suddenly departed from its place in the sky.
 The administrator of the wheel quickly went to the king and said, ‘Great king, you should know that the wheel treasure just left its place!’
 {:#p27}

 28\.
 “Upon hearing this, the king then thought to himself, ‘I’ve heard from the elders in the past that if the wheel treasure goes away, the king’s life won’t last much longer.
 Now, I’ve experienced the pleasures of merit among humans.
 It would be fitting to pursue the way to experience the pleasure of merits in heaven.
-I’ll install a crowned prince to receive the four continents under heaven.
+I’ll install a crown prince to oversee the four continents under heaven.
 I’ll bestow a particular town to a barber and have him cut my hair and beard.
 Then, I’ll put on the three Dharma robes, and leave home to cultivate the path.’
 {:#p28}

 29\.
 “The king then summoned the crown prince and told him, ‘Did you know?
 I heard from the elders in the past that if a noble wheel-turning king’s golden wheel departs from its place, the king’s life won’t last much longer.
 Now, I’ve experienced the pleasures of merit among humans, and I’ll pursue the way to experience the merits of heaven.
 I’m going to cut my hair and beard, put on the three Dharma robes, and leave home to cultivate the path.
 I will bequeath the four continents under heaven to you.
 You should apply yourself to caring for its people.’